-Coffee, processed foods, dairy, gluten, fried foods, alcohol, artificial sugars, excess sugar, spicy foods, caffeine & red meat.
-Nobody ever wants to hear that their favourite foods aren’t healthy for your gut, but it’s the truth, if you want to get rid of your IBS naturally, then you’ll have to get rid of some of the things you eat & drink. *cries inside + instantly craves a Chinese takeaway*
+Coffee, processed foods, dairy, gluten, fried foods, alcohol, artificial sugars, excess sugar, spicy foods, caffeine & meat.
+Nobody ever wants to hear that their favourite foods aren’t healthy for your gut, but it’s the truth, if you want to get rid of your IBS, then you’ll have to cut back on some of the things you eat & drink. *cries inside + instantly craves a Chinese takeaway*

 1. Take Probiotics

-- Reduce stomach pains (the most common IBS sympton)
+- Reduce stomach pains (the most common IBS symptom)

 - Heal your gut

 - Improve iron & B12 levels

 - Provide natural defence against yeast and harmful bacteria